abworrall/glassware/README.md

 EOT
 ```

-Test it: `speaker-test -c2 -l1` should generate some nice pink noise.
+Test it: `speaker-test -c2 -l1` should generate some nice pink noise,
+if you've plugged something into the Pi's headphone socket.

-2. Use your phone to link your new smart speaker into your Spotify account
+**Use your phone to link your new smart speaker into your Spotify account**

 Get your phone, and run the spotify app.
 Go to [Menu>Devices>Devices
 Menu], and wait a little bit until you see something like `raspotify